 Postmodern Retellings 101 focused on modern interpretations of fairy tales that dated from the 1960s or the 1970s.
-Sexton, Atwood and Carter were some of the first authors to tackle this task and ended up developing a great legacy for the new writers to come.
-As time passed, philosopher Derrida’s 'deconstruction' remained the main focal point and gender studies surrounding the role of women in society continued to influence greatly.
+Anne Sexton, Margaret Atwood and Angela Carter were some of the first authors to tackle this task and ended up developing a great legacy for the new writers to come.
+As time passed, philosopher Jacques Derrida’s 'deconstruction' remained the main focal point and gender studies surrounding the role of women in society continued to influence greatly.
 Nevertheless, new retellings started focusing on other motifs or themes in addition to developing new narrative strategies.
 The boundaries between genders are blurred and the mythopoeic qualities of the original tales are challenged.
 The meta-folklore is necessary to raise awareness about previous readings of fairy tales and provide the original characters with a voice of their own.
 Thus, this series will focus on retellings from the 1980s, 1990s and early 2000s.

 This series will be divided as follows:

 Postmodern Retellings 102: Yumiko Kurahashi’s A Mermaid’s Tears

 Postmodern Retellings 102: Jeanette Winterson’s Twelve Dancing Princesses

 Postmodern Retellings 102: Jane Yolen’s Briar Rose

 Postmodern Retellings 102: Michael Cunningham’s A Wild Swan

 Deconstruction in Fairy Tales